5/14/2019

 Planting Sequence

-Managing Soybean Cyst Nematode
+Managing Soybean Cyst Nematode (SCN)

 Like SDS, SCN cannot be eradicated from an infested field.
-But planting SCN-resistant varieties, use of seed treatments effective against SCN, rotating crops, and rotating sources of SCN resistance can reduce SCN populations in the field.
+However, planting SCN-resistant varieties, use of seed treatments effective against SCN, rotating crops, and rotating sources of SCN resistance can reduce SCN populations in the field.
 Keeping SCN numbers below levels that will cause significant yield loss is the primary goal of SCN management.
-In addition, any practice which promotes good soybean health and growth will also help against SCN.
+In addition, any practice that promotes good soybean health and growth will also help against SCN.

 Improving Field Drainage and Reducing Compaction

-Improving field drainage and reducing compaction go hand-in-hand, as wet areas are easily compacted, and compacted areas stay wetter due to restricted soil drainage.
+Improving field drainage and reducing compaction go hand-in-hand as wet areas are easily compacted, and compacted areas stay wetter due to restricted soil drainage.
 Wet, compacted field areas fare badly in the presence of the SDS fungus.
-SDS infection is aided by high soil moisture conditions, and soybean roots, already inhibited by compacted and saturated soils, are further diminished by the disease.
+SDS infection is aided by high soil moisture conditions, and soybean roots already inhibited by compacted and saturated soils are further diminished by the disease.

 When stress conditions develop on these fields, yields are often severely reduced due to a limited root system as well as the devastating effects of the SDS toxin on the plant.
 Growers should strive to improve field drainage and remediate compacted areas as a high priority to reduce the effects of SDS.